lazd/lazd.github.io/source/posts/Gamepad enhancements in yquake2.md

 ## Fork it, push it, quick PR it

 With all these changes in place on my local branch, the next step was to [send a pull request](https://github.com/yquake2/yquake2/pull/632).
-After a little insight from a fellow contributor, everything was buttoned up and ready to merge.
+After a little insight from a fellow contributor, everything was buttoned up and ready to ship.

-In the next release of yquake2, I was happy to find my code deployed, and I hope others have found it enhanced their retro Quake II experience just as much as it did mine.
+In the next release of yquake2, I was happy to find my changes released, and I hope others have found that it enhanced their retro Quake II experience just as much as it did for me.